Espresso-Aficionados/website/guides/water.md

 Back to 92°C.

 The alkalinity was raised from 40 to 50.
 Hardness was halved from 80 to 40.
 The shot itself was still more acidic than I would like, but it was muted more than the previous water recipe.
 I am not sure if I can contribute this towards reducing the hardness or increasing the alkalinity.
 This is because I changed two variables at a time.
 But it was moving in the right direction.
-Another coffee aficionado mentioned
+Another coffee aficionado mentioned full TWW Espresso Profile helped tune down this acidity.
+That is where I headed to next.

 #### _Attempt #5_